 From where do you know and are certain that he saves you?

-Why then is he called "Christ", which means Anointed?
+Why then is he called Christ?

 What do you believe concerning the Holy Spirit?